cbanicki/dselivanov.github.io/_posts/2016-01-09-fast-parallel-async-adagrad.md

 $$\frac{\partial J}{\partial b_j} = f(X_{ij}) (w_i^T w_j + b_i + b_j - \log X_{ij})$$

-## AdaGrad
+### AdaGrad

 We will use modification of SGD - [AdaGrad](http://www.magicbroom.info/Papers/DuchiHaSi10.pdf) algoritm.
 It automaticaly determines per-feature learning rate by tracking historical gradients, so that frequently occurring features in the gradients get small learning rates and infrequent features get higher ones.
-For AdaGrad implementation deteails see excellents [Notes on AdaGrad](http://www.ark.cs.cmu.edu/cdyer/adagrad.pdf) by Chris Dyer.
+For AdaGrad implementation details see excellent [Notes on AdaGrad](http://www.ark.cs.cmu.edu/cdyer/adagrad.pdf) by Chris Dyer.

-Formulation of AdaGrad step $$t$$ and feature $$i$$ is following:
+Formulation of AdaGrad step $$t$$ and feature $$i$$ is the following:

 $$x_{t+1, i} = x_{t, i} − \frac{\alpha}{\sqrt{\sum_{\tau=1}^{t-1}} g_{\tau,i}^2} g_{t,i}$$

 As we can see, at each iteration $$t$$ we need to keep track of sum over all historical gradients.

-## Parallel asynchronous AdaGrad
+### Parallel asynchronous AdaGrad

-Actually we will use modification of AdaGrad - *HOGWILD-style* asynchronous AdaGrad :-) Main idea of *HOGWILD!* algorithm is very simple - don't use any syncronizations.
+Actually we will use modification of AdaGrad - *HOGWILD-style* asynchronous AdaGrad :-) Main idea of *HOGWILD!* algorithm is very simple - don't use any synchronizations.
 If your problem is sparse, allow threads to overwrite each other!
 This works and works fine.
 Again, see [HOGWILD!](http://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf) paper for details and theoretical proof.

-## Code
+### Code

 Now lets put all into the code.

-As seen from analysis above, `GloveFit` class should consists following parameters:
+As seen from the analysis above, `GloveFit` class should consist of the following parameters:

-1. word vecvors `w_i`, `w_j` (for main and context words).
+1. word vectors `w_i`, `w_j` (for main and context words).
 2. biases `b_i`, `b_j`.
 3. word vectors square gradients `grad_sq_w_i`, `grad_sq_w_j` for adaptive learning rates.
 4. word biases square gradients `grad_sq_b_i`, `grad_sq_b_j` for adaptive learning rates.
-5. `lerning_rate`, `max_cost` and other scalar model parameters.
+5. `learning_rate`, `max_cost` and other scalar model parameters.

 {% highlight cpp %}